dolaterio/docs/write_your_worker.md

 This document will guide you through the creation of a *dolater.io* worker.

+We have some [templates](https://github.com/dolaterio/templates) in different languages with the simplest structure for your worker.

 ## Configuration via environment variables

 All configuration for your worker should be stored in environment variables.